Supporting Expert Decision-Making Under Uncertainty

 - How do we give leadership confidence to move forward responsibly?

-Without clear direction, we risked focusing on visible progress instead of making choices we could stand behind.
+Without clear direction, we risked optimising for visible progress instead of choices we could defend.

 My Role

-As Principal Product Designer, I shaped both the design direction and the way we made decisions about it.
+As Staff Product Designer, I shaped both the design direction and how we made decisions about it.

 - Setting the design vision for how AI should support expert judgment